doublepointlab/touch-sdk-js/README.md

 ## Example usage (incomplete)

-Please note that `watch.connect()` needs to happen as a result of a user action, for example a button click.
+Please note that `watch.requestConnection()` needs to happen as a result of a user action, for example a button click.

 ```javascript
 import { getWatch } from 'touch-sdk'